Blood of Christ, save us!

 “But one of the soldiers with a spear opened His side, and immediately there came out Blood and water.”
 John 19:34

-St. John the evangelist tells us when he beholds those before the throne of God: “These are they who are come out of the great tribulation and have washed their robes and have made them white in the blood of the Lamb.”
-Apocalypse 7:14
+On beholding those who are before the throne of God, St. John the Evangelist points out that “these are they who are come out of the great tribulation and have washed their robes and have made them white in the blood of the Lamb.”
+Revelation 7:14

 The oldest document, outside of sacred scripture, from the first century of the Christian era, by Pope St. Clement I, dated about 96 A.D. says: “Let us fix our gaze on the Blood of Christ and realize how truly precious It is, seeing that it was poured out for our salvation and brought the grace of conversion to the whole world.”
 Conference on The Precious Blood of Christ by Fr.
 John A. Hardon SJ